kushpatelj86/Password-Generator/README.md

 # Password-Generator
-I will code a password generator in java
+A random character generated in java